-The way you stand in the workplace can make a huge impact on those around you.
-A shoulder shrug can literally make you go from leader to passive follower.
-According to The Wall Street Journal, new research shows that using powerful body language can actually change a person’s hormones and behavior, just as if she had real power.
-You don’t have to be a superhero to command attention: you just have to stand like one.
+The way you carry yourself at work can have dramatic consequences for those around you.
+A mere shoulder shrug could make you go from leader to passive follower.
+Wall Street Journal reports that new research indicates wielding strong body language has the ability to change a person’s hormones and consequently their behavior as if they held actual power.
+Individuals don’t need to be allied with superhero status to gain others’ attention: they can just stand like one.

-Research found that power poses can reduce the stress hormone cortisol and lead to an increase in testosterone.
-Even if you move out of that position, the hormone changes will linger.
+According to research, power poses can lower cortisol levels and lead to an increase in testosterone.
+Even if you don’t stay in that position for long, the hormone changes will still take effect.
 Executive coach Carol Kinsey Goman, author of The Silent Language of Leaders: How Body Language Can Help—or Hurt—How You Lead ($15, amazon.com), told Levo, “Remember that status and authority are nonverbally demonstrated through height and space.
 So stand tall, pull your shoulders back, widen your stance, and hold your head high.”

-So how can you start making this kind of impact at work now?
-Here are five simple power poses you can start practicing now.
+If you want to make an impact at work now, here are five power poses you can start practicing.

-Ask Levo co-founder Caroline Ghosn about the importance of body language when you are networking!
+Come to Levo co-founder Caroline Ghosn’s talk on the importance of body language when networking!